9999years/new.becca.ooo/README.md

 This is the source code for my personal website, [becca.ooo].
-It’s been newly (April 2018) converted to a [SASS] / [Hugo] / [Markdown][bf] stack (with my server running [Caddy] and, regrettably, PHP 7 — hopefully PHP will be phased out in the near future, but that requires reading / translating very old very gross code as well as setting up a Ruby or Python fast CGI proxy and that’s just a big hassle).
+It’s been newly (April 2018) converted to a [SASS] / [Hugo] / [Markdown][bf] stack (with my server running [Caddy].
 There’s also some Javascript — for the flavor text on the [homepage][becca.ooo] as well as for the interactive web-app style things (see the [projects] page for examples / details).
 As a general rule, Javascript is a last-resort — it’s as minimal as possible and only used where strictly needed.

-## Ideology
+## Goals

-As much as any action is political, my website is a political act — with it, I condemn massive pages and the blight of Javascript on the modern web.
-I recently attempted to navigate Nike’s mobile website and there was so much code running to enable swipe-driven interfaces that the whole website took about half of a second to respond to any sort of touch, which ironically completely negated all the cool intuitiveness they were aiming for with their gesture-based UI (additionally, swiping through often conflicted with my browser’s forward / backward swipe gestures).
-It was horrible, and *preventably* horrible: the pages were a straight grid of images.
-Even accounting for code to enable tap-based navigation through image galleries, the page weight was absolutely disproportionate and it made using the website miserable.
-Also, this is a great example of why the “seamless” autoloading gallery was a bad idea: every time a new batch of images were inserted into the page, my browser would slow down at all the data, unable to garbage collect the page’s images.
-It makes saving your place hard *and* it’s the reason the Tumblr app consistently crashes with OOM errors.

 I don’t like a lot of modern web development; I think it’s too hefty and too complicated.
 Simple is better.
 Who needs AMP or Node or anything?
 Open a news